katewumian/computervision/cv-part1/finalproject/facemorphing/readme.md

 # FaceMorphing

+## About

-## Use matplotlib.pyplot.ginput to manually select feature points or scipy.spatial.Delaunay, dlib.shape_predictor, and shape_predictor_68_face_landmarks.dat model to detect features automatically, make correspondences between according points, and then warp faces.
+## morph one face to another using matplotlib.pyplot.Delaunay, dlib.shape_predictor, and shape_predictor_68_face_landmarks.dat model to detect features automatically or manually and morph faces.

 ## Direction: